New England Translators Association

 Our speaker, Lisa Walker, graduated from Northern Essex Community College in 1986 with an AS in Interpreting for the Deaf.
 She worked for several years as a staff interpreter at the New England Home for the Deaf in Danvers before going on to become a Physician Assistant (PA) and educator, working for the past 26 years teaching the next generation of PAs.
 As a longtime advocate of language access, Lisa has designed medical interpreting curricula, presented on a wide range of topics for interpreters and health professional, and serves on the board of Found in Translation, a nonprofit organization providing training for bilingual refugee and immigrant women as medical interpreters.

-JANUARY MEETING CANCELLED DUE TO A FAMILY EMERGENCY.
-RESCHEDULED FOR OCTOBER 2024
+JANUARY MEETING RESCHEDULED FOR OCTOBER 2024

 February 17: Terminology Management: From Source to Target in Four Easy Steps, 2:00-4:00 Translators rely on correct terminology.
 In this session, we will build on skills translators already have and use them to compile terminology readable by machines.
 After a brief review of the basics, we will walk through the main steps of term identification, research and documentation.
 Our product will be terminology in a simple format (e.g., a spreadsheet) that can be imported into, and read by computer-aided translation tools.
 The session will be suitable for those translating technical material in any language and domain.